StatusNULL/XAMPP-for-Windows/readme_en.txt

 use the "setup_xampp.bat" for an USB stick installation!]

 Step 1: Unpack the package into a directory of your choice.
 Please start the "setup_xampp.bat" and beginning the installation.
-Note: xampp makes no entries in the windows registry and no settings for the system variables.
+Note: XAMPP makes no entries in the windows registry and no settings for the system variables.

 Step 2: If installation ends successfully, start the Apache 2 with